-This group consists of topics on current event issues relating to substance abuse, human rights violations and criminal thinking patterns, encouraging them to integrate healthy thinking and decision making into their lives to eliminate substance abuse and illegal issues from their future, resulting in a change of future life direction.
+This crooked thinking group consists of topics on current event issues relating to substance abuse, human rights violations, and criminal thinking patterns.
+It encourages patients to integrate healthy thinking and decision making into their lives to eliminate substance abuse and illegal issues, resulting in a change of future life direction.
 This helps the patient understand the basics of human rights, morals and ethics, and apply these to their lives.

 Addicts Must Change Their Crooked Thinking to Save Their Lives

-The addiction also causes physical ailments like weight loss, skin disorders, insomnia or fatigue and brain damage.
-The function of internal organs are slowed; and the abuse also affects the heart, breathing and immune system.
+The addiction also causes physical ailments like weight loss, skin disorders, insomnia, fatigue, and brain damage.
+The function of internal organs is slowed; and the abuse also affects the heart, lungs, and immune system.
 Psychological consequences include depression, hallucinations, low confidence, paranoia, memory loss and mood swings.
 If the addict does not seek help, continued abuse will lead to severe illness, disease, stroke, coma or death.

 Crooked thinking involves self-defeating thoughts that put the addict on a path of destruction for themselves and others.
 They may intentionally hurt others to get what they need or unintentionally do so.
 They justify their actions with numerous reasons such as:

 - blaming their parents and going in their same footsteps

 - blaming others or situations that they cannot cope with by abusing to numb the pain

 - settling for the thought that they are an addict and that is what they do and all they know